iaseth/readmix/README.md

 * Easily insert the contents of any file inside your `README`:

-    * This will insert the comments of your `LICENSE` file:
+    * This will insert the contents of your `LICENSE` file:
         ```
         {{ "LICENSE" | File }}
         ```